7 min read

 How much can I expect to spend on basics?

 To live modestly in Edmonton as a single person, you'll need to earn about CA$24,000 per year.
-This is a bit below what you would make earning the Alberta minimum wage or CA$15 per hour, working 35 hours per week, but with no time off.
-Keep in mind that this figure is before taxes, RRSP, and CPP deductions, and it doesn’t account for savings, vacations, or unexpected expenses like vehicle repairs.
+This is a bit below what you would make earning the Alberta minimum wage of CA$15 per hour, working 35 hours per week, but with no time off.
+Keep in mind—this figure is before taxes, RRSP, and CPP deductions.
+It also doesn’t account for savings, vacations, or unexpected expenses like vehicle repairs.

 The average Canadian spends around CA$4,000 annually on car-related expenses.
 To cover basic needs and own a car in Edmonton, you would need to earn around CA$34,000 per year.